AdobeDocs/experience-manager-forms-cloud-service.en/help/reference-adaptive-form-fragments.md

 ---
-title: Reference adaptive form fragments
+title: Reference Adaptive Form Fragments
-seo-title: Reference adaptive form fragments
+seo-title: Reference Adaptive Form Fragments
-description: AEM Forms provides adaptive form fragments that you can use as assets to create a form quickly.
+description: AEM Forms provides Adaptive Form Fragments that you can use as assets to create a form quickly.
-seo-description: AEM Forms provides adaptive form fragments that you can use as assets to create a form quickly.
+seo-description: AEM Forms provides Adaptive Form Fragments that you can use as assets to create a form quickly.
 uuid: 85401274-6691-4726-8b70-b93fd46de053
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: author